Sandy Hill Arts: A Thriving Creative Hub in the Heart of Dorset

 Sandy Hill Arts offers valuable advice for emerging arts organisations looking to follow in their footsteps:

-1. Stay rooted in a strong creative vision: Ensure your vision is clear, and shared and understood across the whole team.
+1. Stay rooted in a strong creative vision: Build a positive, ‘can do,’ diverse, yet grounded team.
+Ensure your vision is clear, and shared and understood across the whole team.

 3. Engage your networks: Foster relationships with local councils, funders, and community members, and maintain strong relationships with them all.